RetroAchievements/docs/docs/general/faq.md

 The purpose of the request feature is to give developers visibility to what players want most.
 You might also consider making achievement suggestions on a game's forum page to help get a set off the ground.

+### How do I delete a game from my profile?

+To reset your progress on a game, you can head to the game's page and hover over the percentage for a pop-up to manage your progress.
+Alternatively, you can head to your settings page and reset a game there.
+This can also be done for individual achievements on the respective achievements' page.

+RetroAchievements cannot remove the game showing up on your profile.
+However, when you reset your progress, it will no longer count towards your average completion, it will no longer show up in your personal progression lists, and will disappear from your profile naturally after playing other ganmes.

 ---

 ## Emulation FAQ